willedwards/google-pubsub-clientwrapper/README.md

 A handy wrapper to abstract away Google pubsub client

+This will allow you to do the following from your appengine:

+ - create or find a topic
+ - list all topics
+ - subscribe to a topic, and set a URL to callback
+ - list all subscriptions
+ - send a message to a topic

 Only 2 places required for usage in your project.

 ### Pom Usage